-Steve Greene begins his second season as assistant coach at Texas A&M in 2012, and he provides a wealth of knowledge and experience to the program.
+Steve Greene begins his third season as assistant coach at Texas A&M in 2013, and he provides a wealth of knowledge and experience to the program.

 Before being hired at A&M in 2011, Greene was an assistant coach at Houston Baptist University for two seasons, joining the Huskies program after serving two years as assistant coach at California State University Monterey Bay.

-"We are excited to have Steve join our program," Aggie volleyball head coach Laurie Corbelli said when Greene's hiring was announced.
+"We are excited to have Steve join our program," Corbelli said when Greene's hiring was announced.
 "The people I talked to and trust and have known for many, many years highly recommended him and consistently told me that I wouldn't find anyone who is more energetic, more positive, a harder worker and more passionate about teaching, in addition to being a top-notch recruiter."

-After a sub-.500 season in his first year with the Huskies, Greene, 33, helped transition HBU to a 17-13 record in 2010.
-In addition, he was instrumental in the program landing four players during the 2010 early signing period, marking the largest early signing class in the history of the program.
+After a sub-.500 season in his first year with the Huskies, Greene, 34, helped transition HBU to a 17-13 record in 2010.
+In addition, he was instrumental in the program landing four players during the early signing period last fall, marking the largest early signing class in the history of the program.

-Greene, a native of Orange County, Calif., primarily works with the setters and servse as recruiting coordinator at Texas A&M, in addition to other assistant coaching duties.
+Greene, a native of Orange County, Calif., primarily works with the Aggie setters, including All-American honorable mention Allie Sawatzky, and serves as recruiting coordinator at Texas A&M, in addition to other assistant coaching duties.

 "Steve grew up playing the game and was an accomplished setter at a high level," Corbelli said.
 "He understands the game from the quarterback position, and that was really important to us because it is such a crucial position and we have three young setters in our program.